 In 2020 and 2021, the Committee undertook a retrospective review ("review") of the implementation and efficacy of the Model Act in the states that have adopted report and hold laws identical or substantially similar to the Model Act.
 The purpose of the retrospective review was to gather information about how effective the laws have been in protecting eligible adults from financial exploitation and determining whether a revision to the Model Act was warranted.
-The review included an analysis of feedback provided by state and federal regulators, law enforcement and APS agencies, investors, broker-dealers, investment advisers, and other interested stakeholders.64
+The review included an analysis of feedback provided by state and federal regulators, law enforcement and APS agencies, investors, broker-dealers, investment advisers, and other interested stakeholders.70

 The information derived from the review indicated that the Model Act and similar report and hold laws have been overwhelmingly successful at protecting investors.
 Securities regulators in several states reported that report and hold laws are being used to delay disbursements, and in some states transactions, in cases of suspected and attempted financial exploitation.
 No state securities regulator reported concerns of systematic inappropriate use of these holds.
-Therefore, the Committee determined that no amendments to the Model Act are warranted at this time.65

-At the same time, the review also revealed some considerations for jurisdictions and agency and industry participants on how regulator and industry participants can most effectively utilize the Model Act.
+Therefore, the Committee determined that no amendments to the Model Act are warranted at this time.71 and industry participants on how regulator and industry participants can most effectively utilize the Model Act.
 An overview of these considerations is below.
-Summary of Key Findings from the Retrospective Review